sharpbrowser/SharpBrowser/README.md

 - You might need [VC++ 2017 Runtime](https://www.microsoft.com/en-in/download/details.aspx?id=48145) (64-bit)

 - You need to install the version of VC++ Runtime that CEFSharp needs.
 As per our CefSharp version, according to [this](https://github.com/cefsharp/CefSharp/#release-branches), we need the above versions

-## Documentation

-- See the [Compilation Guide](docs/Compilation.md) for steps to get started.
-- See the [Distribution Guide](docs/Distribution.md) to create a custom setup installer.

 ### Customization